apnadkarni/blt/man/graph.rst

     text will be at the positioning point.
 This default is "center".

   **-background**  *color*
     Same as the **-fill** option.

   **-bindtags**  *tagList*
     Specifies the binding tags for the marker.  *TagList* is a list of binding tag names.
 The tags and their order will determine how events for markers are handled.
 Each tag in the list matching the current event sequence will have its Tcl command executed.
 Implicitly the name of the marker is always the first tag in the list.
 The default value is "all".

   **-coords**  *coordsList*
     Specifies the coordinates of the marker.  *CoordsList* is a list of graph coordinates.
 The number of coordinates required is dependent on the type of marker.
 Text, image, and window markers need only two coordinates (an X-Y coordinate).
 Bitmap markers can take either two or four coordinates (if four, they represent the corners of the bitmap).
 Line markers need at least four coordinates, polygons at least six.
 If *coordsList* is "", the marker will not be displayed.
 The default is "".

   **-element**  *elemName*

-    Links the marker with the element *elemName*.
+    Links the visibility of *markerName with the *elemName*.
 The marker is drawn only if the element is also currently displayed (see the element's **show** operation).
 If *elemName* is "", the marker is always drawn.
 The default is "".

   **-fill**  *colorName*

-    Sets the background color of the text.
-If *colorName* is the empty string, no background will be transparent.
+    Specifies the background color of the text.
+If *colorName* is the empty string, the background will be transparent.
 The default background color is "".

   **-font**  *fontName*

-    Specifies the font of the text.
+    Specifies the font for the text.
 The default is "{Sans Serif} 9".

   **-foreground**  *colorName*
     Same as the marker's **-outline** option.

   **-hide**  *boolean*

-    Indicates whether the marker is drawn.
+    Indicates whether the marker is hidden.
 If *boolean* is true, the marker is not drawn.
 The default is "no".

   **-justify**  *justifyName*
     Specifies how the text should be justified.
 This matters only when the marker contains more than one line of text. *JustifyName* must be "left", "right", or "center".
 The default is "center".

   **-mapx**  *axisName*
     Specifies the X-axis to map the marker's X-coordinates onto.  *AxisName* must the name of an axis.
 The default is "x".

   **-mapy**  *axisName*
     Specifies the Y-axis to map the marker's Y-coordinates onto.  *AxisName* must the name of an axis.
 The default is "y".

   **-name**  *string*
     Changes the name for the marker.
 The name *string* can not already be used by another marker.
 If this option isn't specified, the marker's name is uniquely generated.

   **-outline**  *colorName*

-    Sets the color of the text.
+    Specifies the color of the text.
 The default value is "black".

   **-padx**  *numPixels*

-    Sets the padding to the left and right exteriors of the text.
-    *NumPixels* can be a list of one or two screen distances.
+    Sets the padding to the left and right of the text.  *NumPixels* can be a list of one or two screen distances.
 If *numPixels* has two elements, the left side of the text is padded by the first distance and the right side by the second.
 If *numPixels* has just one distance, both the left and right sides are padded evenly.
 The default is "4".

   **-pady**  *numPixels*
     Sets the padding above and below the text.  *NumPixels* can be a list of one or two screen distances.
 If *numPixels* has two elements, the area above the text is padded by the first distance and the area below by the second.
 If *numPixels* is just one distance, both the top and bottom areas are padded evenly.
 The default is "4".

   **-rotate**  *numDegrees*

-    Specifies the number of degrees to rotate the text.  *NumDegrees* is a real number representing the angle of rotation.
+    Specifies the number of degrees to rotate the text.  *NumDegrees* is a real number representing the angle.
 The marker will be rotated along its center and is drawn according to its anchor position.
 The default is "0.0".

   **-text**  *string*
     Specifies the text of the marker.
 The exact way the text is displayed may be affected by other options such as **-anchor** or **-rotate**.

   **-under**  *boolean*

-    Indicates whether the marker is drawn below/above data elements.
-If *boolean* is true, the marker is be drawn underneath the data element symbols and lines.
-Otherwise, the marker is drawn on top of the element.
+    Indicates whether the marker is to be drawn under elements.
+If *boolean* is true, the marker is be drawn underneath the element symbols and lines.
+Otherwise, the marker is drawn on top of the elements.
 The default is "0".

   **-xoffset**  *numPixels*
     Specifies a screen distance to offset the marker horizontally.
     *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".

   **-yoffset**  *numPixels*

-    Specifies a screen distance to offset the markers vertically.
+    Specifies a screen distance to offset the marker vertically.
     *NumPixels* is a valid screen distance, such as "2" or "1.2i".
 The default is "0".